open-telemetry/opentelemetry-specification/specification/tracing-api.md

   time will be used as parent.
 - `Sampler` to the newly created `Span`.
 If not set, the implementation should provide a default.
 - `Link` to the newly created `Span`.
-- The option to record events even if not sampled for the newly created `Span`.
+- The override value for [a flag indicating whether events should be recorded](#isrecordingevents) for the newly created `Span`.
 If not set, the implementation will provide a default.
 - `SpanKind` for the newly created `Span`.
 If not set, the implementation will provide a default value `INTERNAL`.

 #### StartSpan

 Starts a new `Span`.

+This MUST not be called multiple times with `Builder` pattern.

 There should be no parameter if using a `Builder` pattern.
 Otherwise, `StartSpan` should accept all the optional parameters described in [Span creation](#span-creation).